Welcome to the HeLP-Diabetes website www.HeLP-Diabetes.org.uk (the "Website").

 - changing your security details immediately and telling us as soon as possible if you know or suspect that someone else knows your security details;

-- once you have logged in to HeLP-Diabetes do not leave your device unattended or let anyone else use your device;
+- once you have logged in to HeLP-Diabetes, not leaving your device unattended or letting anyone else use your device;

 - logging out of HeLP-Diabetes when you have finished using the Website;